How To Plant Mint in the Garden

 Regularly watering your mint plants is important to keep them healthy and hydrated, especially during dry and hot periods.
 Make sure the soil is moist but not soggy, and consider adding a top dressing of bonemeal or light mulch in spring and autumn to provide nutrients and help the soil retain moisture.

-Mint can grow on its own but using a little fertilizer every few weeks can only help the plant grow stronger and healthier.
+Mint can grow on its own but using a little fertiliser every few weeks can only help the plant grow stronger and healthier.

 Pruning